-We compared the 2.5ka equilibrium climate with only GHG, orbital, and non-anthropogenic forcing changes against a preindustrial (year 1850) control run to evaluate the impact (alone) of orbital and greenhouse gas changes on our base climate state.
-Surface air temperatures showed globally minimal differences with a warming of northern hemisphere high latitudes due to the different orbital forcing for all seasons (Fig. 1).
-The implications of changes in orbital forcing for 2.5ka are thus evident in the surface temperature but the northern hemisphere monsoon season (JJAS) and winter season (DJF) rainfall was slightly reduced along the northern equatorial belt.
-This points to the limitation of the GISS model in not having an interactively dynamic vegetation component to reproduce the known mid-Holocene wet African landcover conditions (Harrison et al., 2015; Tiwari et al., 2022).
+climate state.
+Surface air temperatures showed globally minimal differences, with a warming of Northern Hemisphere high latitudes due to the different orbital forcing for all seasons (Fig. 1).
+The implications of changes in orbital forcing for 2.5 ka are thus evident in the surface temperature, but the Northern Hemisphere monsoon season (JJAS) and winter season (DJF) rainfall was slightly reduced along the Northern Equatorial Belt.
+This points to the limitation of the GISS model in not having an interactively dynamic vegetation component to reproduce the known mid-Holocene wet African land cover conditions (Harrison et al., 2015; Tiwari et al., 2022).
 Numerous studies have demonstrated that including bio-geophysical feedbacks and atmospheric dynamics helps to successfully model the wet African conditions for mid-Holocene (Kutzbach et al., 1996; Claussen et al., 2003; Kutzbach and Liu, 1997; Hewitt and Mitchell, 1998).
 Using PMIP4 vegetation over northern hemispheric regions is known to provide a solution to the same long-standing issue with CMIP3/CMIP5 models that fail to reproduce these wet African conditions for the mid-Holocene (Harrison et al., 2015).